-EDUC 540 Education Internship 3 to 15 cr
+EDUC 540 Education Internship

 Interning in a public or private organization or agency such as higher education, hospital, recreational or elderly centers will occur.
 Completion of an individualized learning contract sponsored and approved by an education department faculty member.
 Internship may involve, but is not limited to, education-related tasks such as training, organizational development, computer-based learning and human resource development.